Foreign relations of India: West

 India established diplomatic relations with Armenia in December 1992.
-It wasn't recognised by some countries including Pakistan, which most of the nations did.
-As of the earliest days of the silk route, there have been strong cultural, moral and ancient other traditional relations among the nations.
+It wasn't recognised by some countries, including Pakistan, while most of the nations did.
+As of the earliest days of the Silk Route, there have been strong cultural, moral, and other traditional relations among the nations.
 It fully supports India's bid for a permanent seat in UNSC and even completely supports India on Kashmir conflicts.
-There exists a small community of Armenians in India while there is also a small community of Indians.
+There exists a small community of Armenians in India while there is also a small community of Indians in Armenia.